 The Heart of the Community

-Spectrum’s place at the heart of the community dates back almost a century - the old Miners Welfare was originally built circa 1920 with the intention of providing recreational facilities for the Mining Community of Willington and the surrounding areas.
+Spectrum’s place at the heart of the community dates back a century - the old Miners Welfare was originally built circa 1920 with the intention of providing recreational facilities for the Mining Community of Willington and the surrounding areas.
 The centre quickly became the vibrant hub of an active town where everyone was made to feel welcome.

 In the 1970s Wear Valley District Council decided to revamp Willington’s facilities with the creation of the Spectrum Leisure Centre - encompassing the Miners Welfare Hall.

 In 1982 the new centre opened and provided a focal point for the community.
 In time a ski slope was created and was officially opened by Franz Klammer – the reigning downhill World Champion.

 The centre has staged many high profile activities - including hosting famous names including Question of Sport team Emlyn Hughes, Billy Beaumont and David Colman plus The Nolan Sisters and Wishbone Ash.